GluuFederation/docs-cb-prod/docs/source/index.md

 Use Gluu OpenDj to store (1) default (2) user (3) cache (4) statistic (5) site : 14
 ```

-In this example, both OpenDJ and Couchbase will be used for storing specific data.
+Both OpenDJ and Couchbase will be used for storing specific data.
 Default storage will be persisted in OpenDJ, e.g. system configurations, attributes, clients, metrics, etc., while all other data will be stored in Couchbase.

 ## Data Structure